-One explanation for the absence of proximal elements is that the pool of chondroprogenitors that give rise to these structures fail at a step of chondrogenesis.
-To test this hypothesis, we examined the expression of Sox9, a marker of committed chondroprogenitors, and Collagen2a1 (Col2a1), an early marker of differentiating chondrocytes (Fig.5A-H).
-Sox9-expressing cells are detected throughout the proximal-distal extent of Tbx4 mutant limbs and, significantly, are present in the most proximal regions (Fig.5B) where in the equivalent region of the control the precursors of the pelvis and femur can be detected (Fig.5A).
-At the same stage, in the control, these proximal cells are beginning to express Col2a1, however in the Tbx4 mutant Col2a1 is barely detectable (compare Fig.5C, D).
-In contrast in more distal regions at E12.5, the absence of skeletal elements (e.g. fibula and some digits) is associated with a failure to express both Sox9 and subsequently Col2a1 indicating that different mechanisms operate in proximal and distal regions leading to loss of structures in the mutant (Fig.5E-H).
+significantly, were present in the most proximal regions (Fig. 5B) where in the equivalent region of the control the precursors of the pelvis and femur can be detected (Fig. 5A).
+At the same stage, in the control, these proximal cells were beginning to express Col2a1; however, in the Tbx4 mutant Col2a1 was barely detectable (compare Fig. 5C,D).
+In contrast, in more distal regions at E12.5 the absence of skeletal elements (e.g. fibula and some digits) was associated with a failure to express both Sox9 and, subsequently, Col2a1, indicating that different mechanisms operate in proximal and distal regions leading to loss of structures in the mutant (Fig. 5E-H).

-To examine the proximally-localised block in chondrogenesis more closely, we analysed Sox9 protein levels by immunostaining in the background of a Coll2-GFP reporter line.
-Sox9-positive chondroprogenitor cells are present in both proximal and more distal parts of the mutant hindlimb at E11.5 (Fig.5J, L), but initial condensations of Col2-positive chondrocytes that eventually form the pelvis, femur and tibia that can be seen in control (Fig.5I, K) are absent in the mutant (Fig.5J, L).
-By E12.5, in control hindlimbs rods of Col2-positive cells are clearly visible in the forming pelvis, femur and tibia elements (Fig.5M, O), whereas in the mutant only the tibia and a smaller number of dispersed cells in the pelvic region are present (Fig.5N, P).
+To examine the proximally localised block in chondrogenesis more closely, we analysed Sox9 protein levels by immunostaining in the background of a Col2-GFP reporter line.
+Sox9-positive chondroprogenitor cells were present in both proximal and more distal parts of the mutant hindlimb at E11.5 (Fig. 5J,L), but initial condensations of Col2-positive chondrocytes that eventually form the pelvis, femur and tibia, and could be seen in control (Fig. 5I,K), were absent in the mutant (Fig. 5J,L).
+By E12.5, rods of Col2positive cells were clearly visible in the forming pelvis, femur and tibia elements of control hindlimbs (Fig. 5M,O), whereas in the mutant only the tibia and a smaller number of dispersed cells in the pelvic region were present (Fig. 5N,P).
 These results indicate that in the Tbx4 mutant, Sox9-positive chondroprogenitors are present in the proximal limb bud but these cells fail to take the next steps in the chondrogenic programme and do not express Col2a1.